sushil2601/javaScript_practise/REACT.md

             Ex:- const dispatch = useDispatch();
                  dispatch(action);

-Q. Slice  --> comes from reduxjs/toolkit package
-Ans :-
-    In Redux Toolkit , a slice is a collection of redux related code, including reducer logic and actions, that corresponds a specific piece of the application state.

-    Slice are created using the createSlice utility function provided by Redux Toolkit.

 Q. Asynchronous action in redux.
 Ans :-
     Redux supports asynchronous actions using middleware like redux-thunk or redux-saga.